rikardonm/myMDT/README.md

 novas listas para apendices e anexos foram geradas, porém suportam somente o nível principal. pretende-se implementar apendices e anexos com chapter, section, subsection, subsubsection em futuras versoes. gráficos e outros elementos são gerados pelo pacote tgf/tikz bibliografia é baseada no pacote biblatex com backend biber, impressa em 1 bloco ao final do conteudo textual

+please report any bugs or missing features that should be corrected or added to this. plans are to make a few modifications to the file structre and enable the use of the information in other files, such as a beamer presentation or quick report (w/o all the fancy quoting and stuff.)

 #### compilar
 o template foi criado com o miktex e texstudio, sendo estes dois "recomendados". compilado com latex.